danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 think that this level is crucial."

-I agree that this level is crucial and add that biases are another wording of how these unknown unknows dictate our behaviour.
+I agree that this level is crucial and add that biases are another wording of how these unknown knows dictate our behaviour.
 This wording strongly comes into focus for me as an expression of contemporality.
 Especially as it relates to how a wider applicability of algorithms in our daily lives has led to questions being raised about algorithmic bias.
 Stating the obvious here for the